 FINDING YOUR TRUE NORTH

 Healing can be hard, but doing it alone can be harder.
-My ultimate goal is to create a safe, non-judgmental space for you to explore your identity and connect to your highest purpose, your true north.
+My ultimate goal is to create a safe, non-judgmental space for you to explore your identity and connect to your deepest self, your true north.
 My approach to psychotherapy fuses behavioral and holistic methods through a social justice lens.
 In our work together, we will uncover the harmful narratives from society that are holding you back.
-I have training in Narrative Therapy and Cognitive Behavioral Therapy, as well as Eastern mindfulness practices.
-Using an eclectic mix of trauma-informed cognitive and somatic techniques, I will assist you in overcoming unwanted thoughts and behaviors that no longer serve you.
+I have training in Narrative Therapy and Cognitive Behavioral Therapy, as well as mindfulness practices.
+Using an eclectic mix of trauma-informed and relational techniques, I will assist you in overcoming unwanted thoughts, behaviors, and stories that no longer serve you.

 I am a Licensed Marriage and Family Therapist (LMFT #121896) in California, based in Los Angeles.

 In my practice, I welcome individuals and couples from all backgrounds.
 I am experienced in working with LGBTQ+ people and non-binary gender identities, as well as professionals in the entertainment industry.
-My special interests include anxiety, body image, complex trauma, highly sensitive people, and racial/minority stress.
+My special interests include anxiety, relationships, highly sensitive people, and racial/minority stress.

-My standard fee is $180 per 50-minute session.
-For those in financial need, I do have a limited number of reduced-fee spots (weekly basis only).
+My standard fee is $185 per 50-minute session.
 Please take a look at the services I provide and contact me for an appointment today.

 Are you feeling overwhelmed by anxiety or negative thinking?
 Is something missing from your career or relationships?
 Whatever needs attention, I would like to help you create the change you are seeking.
 I assist clients in developing healthy coping skills, cultivating self-compassion, and achieving balance in their lives.
 Get in touch with me and let me support you on the path to self-discovery.